albx/Spectre.Console.Extensions/README.md

 This project contains some extensions for the Spectre.Console CLI project.
 It adds a CommandAppBuilder which enables features like Dependency injection.

+## Requirements

+The project supports .NET Standard 2.0 and .NET 8.0.

 ## Installation